-Determining how often or when you need to submit an Employer Certification Form (ECF) is tricky.
+Determining how often or when you need to submit PSLF paperwork is tricky.

 This is one instance where the minimum requirements under the rules and the best practices are dramatically different.

-This article will cover the technical requirements for ECF submissions and explain why a greater frequency is an excellent idea.
-I’ll also share a shortcut to make filling out Employer Certification Forms a breeze.
+This article will cover the technical requirements for employment certification and explain why a greater frequency is an excellent idea.
+I’ll also share a shortcut to simplify the PSLF paperwork.

-The Technical Requirement: Only One Employer Certification Form is Required
+The Technical Requirement: Only One PSLF Application is Required

 Let’s start with the basics.
-Under the Public Service Loan Forgiveness (PSLF) rules, borrowers don’t need to submit an ECF until their ten years of the program have been completed.
+Under the Public Service Loan Forgiveness (PSLF) rules, borrowers don’t need to submit paperwork until their ten years of the program have been completed.

-On the surface, the ECF isn’t a big deal.
-It is an employer certifying that their employee is working full-time in a public service position.
+On the surface, the exact timing isn’t a big deal.
+It is just an employer certifying that their employee is working full-time in a public service position.
 Waiting a few months or even years to sign this simple form sounds harmless.

-In reality, the value of the ECF comes from the review that it triggers.
-When a borrower submits an employer certification form, the lender updates the borrower’s count of certified payments.
+In reality, the value of documenting your work comes from the review that it triggers.
+When a borrower submits their PSLF application, the servicer updates the borrower’s count of certified payments.
 For a payment to be certified, the borrower needs to be at an eligible employer, but they also need to have eligible student loans and be on a qualified repayment plan.
-When the ECF is submitted, the loan servicer performs a comprehensive review of the borrower’s account.
+When the paperwork is submitted, the loan servicer performs a comprehensive review of the borrower’s account.
 If any of these eligibility requirements are not met, the time will not count.

 Many borrowers mistakenly think they are on an eligible repayment plan.
 Some learn the hard way that they should have consolidated their loans first.
 Others believe they are on a qualifying repayment plan, but they are not.
 Outside of a limited, temporary fix, there is no way to correct these mistakes after the fact.